kmalakoff/underscore-awesomer/README.md

 ## JSON serialization (_.toJSON, _.fromJSON)

-**Note**: this functionality has been renamed to JSON.serialize and JSON.deserialize and been moved to: https://github.com/kmalakoff/json-serialize
+**Note**: this functionality has been renamed to JSONS.serialize and JSONS and been moved to: https://github.com/kmalakoff/json-serialize

 or you can play with it live on [jsfiddle][1]